MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/set-locale-for-report-text-box-reporting-services.md

 ---
-title: "Set translated labels for a paginated report parameter prompt | Microsoft Docs"
+title: "Set the locale for a Power BI paginated report or text box | Microsoft Docs"
 description: Use the Language property on a text box to provide the locale setting for formats in a Power BI paginated report that display data that differ by language and region in Power BI Report Builder. ms.date: 03/13/2024 ms.service: powerbi